AnilHabilelabs/pgsql/task5.md

 update my_employee set last_name = 'Drexler' where id = 6;
 ```

-## 6. Change the last name of employee 103 to Drexler.
+## 6. Change the salary to 1000 for all employees with a salary less than 900.

 ```
 update my_employee set salary = 1000 where salary <900;